CodeBaboon/react-valence-ui-forms/README.md

 );
 ```

-Forms.Validators.invalidValue - can be used to indicate an invalid value.
-This can be useful if a value is known to be invalid, perhaps after an attempt to save.
-Initialize like this:
+#### Forms.Validators.invalidValue

+Create a validator for a known invalid value by specifying the invalid value and a message to be displayed when the value matches that value.

 ```javascript
 var validator = Forms.Validators.invalidValue(